st-tech/zr-obp/docs/about.rst

 We collected the data in a 7-days experiment in late November 2019 on three “campaigns,” corresponding to all, men', and women' items, respectively.
 Each campaign randomly uses either the Random algorithm or the Bernoulli Thompson Sampling (Bernoulli TS) algorithm for each user impression.
+The following table describes the statistics of Open Bandit Dataset.

 .. image:: ./_static/images/statistics_of_obd.png
    :scale: 25%